-Choosing the Best OBD2 Scan Tool for Android 2017 Revision
+Choosing the right OBD2 Scan Tool for Android – 2018 Revision

 Skip to the good stuff:

-- 1 Choosing the Best OBD2 Scan Tool for Android 2017 Revision
+- Choosing the right OBD2 Scan Tool for Android – 2018 Revision

-- 4 4 of the Top WiFi and Bluetooth Wireless OBD2 Scanners for Android:
+- Introducing the top 5 Wireless OBD2 Scanners for Android

 Looking for an OBD2 scanner that works for your Android device?
-Check out our simple guide to help you find the best OBD2 scan tool for Android (2017)
+Check out our simple guide to help you find the 2018 best OBD2 scan tool for Android phones and tablets.

 Car enthusiasts have a lot to be thankful for these days.
 Want car parts?
 Simply go online and order what you need, and it will be delivered to your doorstep.
 Need to look for a used car?
 The days of hopping from one dealer to the next is ancient history – simply search the Internet for the widest selection of used cars.
 Fortunately, even OBD2 scanners are now readily available to every car owner.
 But it isn’t as simple as that.
 Yes, OBD2 scan tools have evolved in such a way that they are remarkably easy to use, but you must first determine the OBD2 protocol of your vehicle before buying a scanner.

 - ISO 15765-4/SAE J2480 or simply CAN-BUS